freva-org/freva-nextgen/docs/source/databrowser/cli.rst

 Deleting User Data
 ~~~~~~~~~~~~~~~~~~

 If you need to remove your data from the databrowser, use the `user-data delete` command.
-Provide your username and the search keys (metadata facets) that identify the data you wish to delete.
+Provide your username and the search keys (metadata facets) that identify the user data you wish to delete.

 .. code:: console

     token=$(freva-client auth -u janedoe | jq -r .access_token)
-    freva-client databrowser user-data delete janedoe \
+    freva-client databrowser user-data delete \
         --search-key project=cordex \
         --search-key experiment=rcp85 \
         --access-token $token